 - Autonomous obstacle detection and avoidance

 SM300-enabled autonomous vessels come equipped with obstacle detection and collision avoidance capabilities.
-Again using ECDIS, AIS, GPS, radar, computer vision and more, Sea Machines not only provides intelligence about objects in a vessel’s path, but will autonomously course-correct the vessel to avoid hazards.
+Again using ENC, AIS, GPS, radar, computer vision and more, Sea Machines not only provides intelligence about objects in a vessel’s path, but will autonomously course-correct the vessel to avoid hazards.
 Once the obstacle is safely out of the vessel’s path, the SM300 will autonomously re-route the vessel to the planned track line.

 - Voyage archiving